Shahid718/AMSimulator/ReadMe.md

 ## plotting

 The plotting directory shows the use of dislin graphical library to plot bar charts and line graphs.
-The example code looks like
+The example looks like

 ![Output](images/threads.PNG)